vyapp/vy/BOOK.md

 ### Connect to an irc network

-Vyirc implements the following class constructor that is defined below.
+Vyirc implements the following class constructor that is defined below:

 ~~~python
 IrcMode(addr='irc.freenode.org', port=6667, user='vy vy vy :vyirc', nick='vyirc',
              irccmd='PRIVMSG nickserv :identify nick_password', channels=['#vy'])
 ~~~

-In order to connect to an irc network, switch to NORMAL mode then press
+In order to connect to an irc network, switch to NORMAL mode then press:

     <Key-semicolon>

 to instantiate the class described above.
-It would open a tab with an irc connectinon tied to it.
-The new tab will be in IRC mode,
+It would open a tab with an irc connectinon tied to it, the new tab will be in IRC mode.

-If there is someone using your nick, it will be needed to send the command below to the IRC server.
+If there is someone using your nick, it will be needed to send the command below to the IRC server:

 ~~~
 NICK new_nick
 ~~~

-For such, switch to the IRC connection tab then press
+For such, switch to the IRC connection tab then press:

     <Control-e>

-in IRC mode.
+In IRC mode.

 ***